DHP-stottepakke/pages/pages/dmp_knowledge_base/1_data_description.md

 > 1a.1\
 Explain which methodologies or software will be used if new data are collected or produced.

+If data is re-used, the rationale how data was chosen should be explained.
+If data is produced, the methodology should briefly be explained.

 > 1a.2\
 State any constraints on re-use of existing data if there are any.

 > 1a.3\
 Explain how data provenance will be documented.

+This is important both for produced and re-used data and relevant at all stages.

 > 1a.4\
 Briefly state the reasons if the re-use of any existing data sources has been considered but discarded.